oddrationale/ACollectionOfChessWisdom/manuscript/03_Why_Didnt_Somebody_Tell_Me_These_Things.md

 Use time wisely.
 Think and plan on your opponent's time during the game.
 Avoid time trouble.
 When in time trouble, try to think and play calmly.

 Do not relax and become overconfident and careless when ahead.
-Apply the “killer instinct” throughout the game.
+Apply the "killer instinct" throughout the game.

 Keep the normal value of the pieces in mind (queen=9, rook=5, bishop=3+, knight=3, and pawn=1), but remember that these values vary according to the position, mobility, and potential of the pieces.
 Whether attacking or defending, count the number and consider the values of both attackers and defenders on a target piece, pawn or square before exchanging or occupying, to insure against losing material.